tpm-rs/governance/org-docs/SECURITY.md

 ## Coordinated Disclosure Practices

-The Organization follows multi-party coordinated disclosure practices, under which vulnerabilities are generally publicly disclosed only after mitigations are made available to customers.
+The Project follows multi-party coordinated disclosure practices, under which vulnerabilities are generally publicly disclosed only after mitigations are made available to customers.
 This allows the industry opportunity to triage and offer tested updates, workarounds, or other corrective measures before detailed